Ken Adam: Film career

 Adam entered the film industry as a draughtsman on This Was a Woman (1948) at Riverside Studios in Hammersmith.
+Working for art director Paul Sheriff on the Burt Lancaster film The Crimson Pirate (1952), Adam designed an 18th-century hot-air balloon, a flame-throwing tank, and a rowing boat that transformed into a submarine.
 His first major screen credit was as production designer on the British thriller Soho Incident (1956).
-Working in 1952 for art director Paul Sheriff on the Burt Lancaster film The Crimson Pirate, Adam designed an 18th-century hot-air balloon, a flame-throwing tank, and a rowing boat that transformed into a submarine.

-In the mid-1950s, he worked (uncredited) on the epics Around the World in 80 Days (also 1956) and Ben-Hur (1959), directed by William Wyler.

-In 1956 he assisted art director Edward Carrere with the sets for Helen of Troy.
+He worked (uncredited) on the epics Around the World in 80 Days (also 1956) and Ben-Hur (1959).
+In 1956, he assisted art director Edward Carrere with the sets for Helen of Troy.

 His first major credit was for the horror film Night of the Demon (1957), directed by Jacques Tourneur, and he was also the production designer on several films directed by Robert Aldrich.

 The first public knowledge of his expertise came when he won an award for the sets of The Trials of Oscar Wilde at the Moscow Film Festival in 1960.

 He was hired for the first James Bond film, Dr. No (1962).
-Adam did not work in the second James Bond film, From Russia with Love (1963), because he was working on Stanley Kubrick's Dr. Strangelove (1964).
+Adam did not work on the second James Bond film, From Russia with Love (1963), because he was working on Stanley Kubrick's Dr. Strangelove (1964).
 His work on this film was described by the British Film Institute (BFI) as "gleaming and sinister".
 Steven Spielberg even called it "the best set that's ever been designed".
 He turned down the opportunity to work on Kubrick's next project, 2001: A Space Odyssey (1968), after he found out that Kubrick had been working with NASA for a year on space exploration, and that it would put him at a disadvantage in developing his art.